jshawl/peanut-butter-and-jelly/08-single-page-web-apps/oojs2_create_update_destroy/readme.md

 ![artist view methods](images/artist_view_methods.png)

 ## Editing Artists

+is there a solution already posted? could be useful to link to here so people can reference the complete version as we go through.

 Our first feature, editing, will be the most intense, so don't worry, it gets better after this!